 A Taste of the Action at Mount Buller

 At the end of 2025, my wife Julie and I spent two full days on Mount Buller’s RockWire Via Ferrata, and it quickly became clear why this experience has become such a standout addition to Australia’s mountain adventures.
-We arrived curious and unsure of exactly what to expect, and left genuinely impressed by both the routes and the way the experience is delivered.
+We arrived curious and left genuinely impressed by both the routes and the professionalism of the experience.

 Route 1 is an ideal introduction to Via Ferrata.
 Designed for first timers, it uses a continuous lifeline system that adds an extra layer of reassurance and allows you to focus on movement, balance, and enjoying the exposure.
 The route traverses two main rock bands on the west face, linking wire ladders and suspension bridges that steadily build confidence while delivering expansive views across the alpine landscape.